Roeyx/advanced-programming-computational-graph/README.md

-# GraphLab ― Reactive Data-Flow Sandbox
+# Computational Graph ― Reactive Data-Flow Sandbox

 A lightweight Java/HTTP playground that lets you upload a “blueprint” file, spin up cooperating math agents, and watch their values ripple across a browser-rendered network in real time.